Teddy McDonald is a British contemporary artist and painter of the female form, botanicals and seascapes.

-Ed Sheeran also commissioned McDonald to collaborate with 80's New York street art pioneer John Matos aka Crash for the creation of the 'Crash x Teddy M' Stratocaster played extensively on the Divide world tour and held in Sheeran's private collection.
+Ed Sheeran requested the loan of McDonald's 'Green T' art guitar for his Multiply world tour and also commissioned the artist in collaboration with 80's New York street art pioneer John Matos aka Crash for the creation of the 'Crash x Teddy M' Stratocaster played extensively on the Divide world tour and held in Sheeran's private collection.

 In 2016, GQ magazine profiled McDonald as ‘The Artist to Watch’ and described his work as 'colourful and contentious'.
 GQ editor Dylan Jones OBE requested the loan of a painting for display at Vogue House, London.
 A few months later McDonald became the first artist to create a painting with members of the British royal family, notably HRH Princess Eugenie and HRH Princess Beatrice.
 Titled, 'Royal Love,' McDonald donated all proceeds from the private sale to charity.